 Jeep’s extended warranty is also called Mopar Vehicle Protection (MVP).
 The two basic MVP plans are Maximum Care and Added Care Plus.

-- Added Care Plus: This plan is available for up to 8 years or 150,000 miles.
+- Added Care Plus: This plan covers 800 components and is similar to a powertrain warranty.
+Coverage is available for up to 8 years or 150,000 miles.
 It’s an inclusionary warranty that lists each covered part and includes the engine, transmission, drivetrain, steering, cooling, A/C, and brake parts, among others.
-In total, it covers over 850 components.

 You can purchase a Mopar Vehicle Protection plan outright or pay for it in installments.
 If you buy it when you purchase your Jeep, you can roll the cost into your monthly car payment.
 However, if you purchase an MVP plan after your start date, you have to pay for it separately.
 In addition to the cost of the plan, you could have a $200, $100, or $0 deductible.
 The amount depends on the type of plan you select.

 Most Jeep extended warranty plans are transferrable to subsequent owners for a $50 fee.
 Another perk both main plans include is Trip Interruption Protection.
 Under this provision, Jeep’s extended warranty will cover up to $1,000 for meals, lodging, and rentals if your car breaks down because of a covered part failure.
 You have to be at least 100 miles from home to claim this perk, though.
 All of these benefits expire once your odometer reaches 100,000 miles.

 To be eligible for either Maximum Care or Added Care Plus, a Jeep has to be within 4 years of its in-service date and have fewer than 48,000 miles.
 It’s important to note that when an MVP plan is purchased, it comes into effect on that date.
 For example, if you still had two years left on your bumper-to-bumper warranty, your MVP plan would not begin after that ends.
 Instead, it would overlap coverage by two years.